-In the heart of Washington’s Grand Coulee desert country is a recreationist’s paradise.
+In the heart of Washington’s Grand Coulee desert country is an outdoor lover’s paradise.
 And your base camp for all of it sits in the middle of an “island” surrounded by your outdoor playground.

-Rocks and birds.
-Hikes through desert wildflowers.
+Cool rocks and unusual birds.
+Hikes through blooming desert wildflowers.
 Fragrant sagebrush whipping in the wind.
-Sleeping under a big sky filled with stars.
+Sleeping under a big sky of stars.

 The Grand Coulee region is a geologic wonder and national treasure, so I’m puzzled that it’s skipped in most travel guidebooks to the Pacific Northwest.
 Maybe this will soon change.
 Awareness of this incredible region and its geologic past is rising as the Ice Age Floods National Geologic Trail comes to fruition, a 500-mile automobile route from Montana to the Pacific Ocean.

-Steamboat Rock State Park sits like an island at the north end of Banks Lake, a man-made reservoir that fills the upper Grand Coulee.
-Before the Grand Coulee Dam filled this reservoir, Banks Lake was a dry coulee of the Columbia River.
+Steamboat Rock State Park sits like an island at the north end of Banks Lake, a man-made reservoir that fills the upper Grand Coulee, one of two ancient riverbeds of the Columbia Plateau (the other, to the west, is Moses Coulee).
+Before the Grand Coulee Dam filled this reservoir in the 1940’s, Banks Lake was a dry coulee of the Columbia River.
 But it wasn’t always dry.
 At the end of the last Ice Age came the Missoula Floods–cataclysmic, periodic floods that swept across eastern Washington before plowing right through the Cascades and carving the Columbia River Gorge.
-As these floods eroded the Eastern Washington landscape, they left behind a lot of interesting features, including a remnant hunk of basalt in the middle of upper Grand Coulee.
-This columnar basalt bluff juts out of Banks Lake like a steamship, earning it the name Steamboat Rock.
+As these floods eroded the Eastern Washington landscape, they left behind a lot of interesting features, including a remnant hunk of basalt in the middle of upper Grand Coulee that was once the lip of an 800-foot waterfall.
+This columnar basalt bluff juts out of Banks Lake like a steamboat beached on a (once dry) shore, earning it the name Steamboat Rock.

 Hiking at Steamboat Rock State Park

 You can camp and hike this region year-round, and Spokane-area residents do just that.
 Seattle hikers have discovered this area as they search out places to play in the springtime and early summer, before their beloved Cascades have melted out.
-There are several prime desert hikes in the vicinity, best enjoyed during the spring wildflower bloom or during the crisp, colorful days of autumn.
+There are two fantastic day hikes here, best enjoyed during the spring wildflower bloom or during the crisp, colorful days of autumn.
+In the summer months these trails are very hot and there’s no shade in sight.

-For more awesome hikes in this region, get the new Day Hiking: Eastern Washington guidebook authored by Craig Romano and Rich Landers, published by The Mountaineers Books.
+For more awesome hikes in this region, get the guidebook!
+Day Hiking: Eastern Washington authored by Craig Romano and Rich Landers has all the great hikes of this region, and it’s published by Mountaineers Books.

-Summer is reliably hot, and that draws water-lovers to the park’s sandy swimming area and three boat launches.
+Pack a swimsuit, bring a canoe!
+Summer is reliably hot at Steamboat Rock State Park, and that draws water-lovers to the park’s sandy swimming area and three boat launches.
 The park has 50,000 feet of freshwater shoreline, so there’s plenty of room for everyone.
 Some of the best freshwater fishing in Washington is had in Banks Lake, which is full of walleye, bass and perch.
 Winter brings snowmobilers, nordic skiers and ice fishermen.

 Gear to Bring: Strong bug repellent is a must here in summer, and a mosquito net hat will come in handy when the air is still, especially at dusk.
-Pack sunscreen and a wide-brimmed hat to protect your skin on exposed hikes.
-Bring along your binoculars whatever time of year because you’ll see plenty of birds unique to the sage / shrub-steppe habitat, from sage thrashers to kestrels.
-Bring a canoe or kayak to paddle around the lake.
-And don’t forget to pack your fishing pole!
+Pack sunblock and a wide-brimmed hat to protect your skin on exposed hikes.
+Bring along your binoculars whatever time of year because you’ll see plenty of birds unique to the sage / shrub-steppe habitat, like sage thrashers, horned larks, rock wrens and the cute little falcons called kestrels.
+Bring a canoe or sit-on-top kayak to paddle around the lake.
+And don’t forget to pack your fishing pole! (and Washington state fishing license).

 Camping at Steamboat Rock State Park

-The campground is open year-round, though services are reduced in winter months.
-Two campground loops include 26 tent sites, 100 utility hookup sites, one dump station, five restrooms (four ADA) and six showers (four ADA).
+The campground here is open year-round, though services are reduced in winter months.
+Two campground loops include 26 tent sites, 136 full hookup sites, one dump station, five restrooms (four ADA) and six showers (four ADA).
 The park also has 12 primitive non-reservable boat-in campsites with vault toilets and water.

 Want more privacy?
 There are more than 70 primitive campsites north of the main park on the shores of Banks Lake, accessible off Hwy 155 at Jones Bay and Osborn Bay.
 These have vault toilets but no running water available.
 Northrup Canyon has five campsites for equestrian campers, and they require a reservation.
 To reserve call (509) 633-1304.